elmatree/HEAT/README.md

 # HEAT
-Working materials for my research in the HEAT Lab at UCB Hello everyone.
+Working materials for my research in the HEAT Lab at UCB.
+Hello everyone.